huggingface/community-events/jax-controlnet-sprint/RAEDME.md

 # JAX/Diffusers community week 🧨

-Welcome to the FJAX/Diffusers community week!
+Welcome to the JAX/Diffusers community week!
 The goal of this week is to work on fun and creative Diffusion models using JAX and Diffusers.

 To do so, we will try to teach **you** how to effectively use JAX/Flax on TPU and help you to complete a fun project that involves Diffusion models in JAX/Flax during the community week.

 Free access to a TPU v4-8 will kindly be provided by the Google Cloud team!

-In this document, we list all the important information that you will need during the JAX/Diffusers community week week.
+In this document, we list all the important information that you will need during the JAX/Diffusers community week.

 Don't forget to sign up [here] (TODO)!